 Matt holds a professorship joint between the Department of Chemistry and Warwick Medical School and is a Royal Society Industry Research Fellow.
-Matt also holds an ERC Starter and (from June 2020) ERC Consolidator Grant.
+Matt also holds an ERC Consolidator Grant.
 Matt leads the industry (iCASE) Scheme in the MRC-funded Doctoral Training Center.
 Matt is co-founder, director and chief technical officer of CryoLogyx Ltd.

 Groups at Warwick